The Story of Israel

 Read Isaiah 45:1-4

 In 539 BC, Persian troops entered the city of Babylon without meeting resistance by diverting the Euphrates river and walking in the river bed under the city walls (recorded by the Greek historian Herodotus).
 Cyrus himself entered the city, assuming the titles of “king of Babylon, king of Sumer and Akkad, king of the four corners of the world.”
-The Cyrus Cylinder was placed under the walls of Babylon as a foundation deposit, following a long Babylonian tradition.
+The Cyrus Cylinder (seen below) was placed under the walls of Babylon as a foundation deposit, following a long Babylonian tradition.

 The Cyrus Cylinder (now in the British Museum) has been described as the world’s first charter of human rights, predating the Magna Carta by more than one millennium.
 Passages in the text have been interpreted as expressing Cyrus’ respect for humanity, and as promoting a form of religious tolerance and freedom.
 The Bible records that some Jews returned to their homeland from Babylon, where they had been settled by Nebuchadnezzar, to rebuild the temple following an edict from Cyrus (Ezra 1:1-4).